notsonerdysid/DRONE-BLUEPRINT/JOURNAL.md

 Well I have drop the idea to add landing pads rightnow because my concern rn is to make the drone fly. after i will fly then only i will upgrade with those stuff + i need to reach budget also.

+feb23,2026: day 15->
+As all the main works are complete at this point, today I refined my BOM.md and BOM.csv.
+I tried to minimize the budget from $400 to $332.93, which i am really proud of.
+I tried to minimize unnessary expenses and try to only include things that are really value for money. y'all can check my new bom here: https://github.com/notsonerdysid/DRONE-BLUEPRINT/blob/main/BILLS%20OF%20MATERIAL/BOM.csv